-- Use a synchronizer, this will allow you to change the angle of the glow, which will give completely different frames.
+- Use a synchronizer; it will allow you to change the angle of the glow, which will give completely different frames.

 - Of course – bounce the light off the flash.

-But sometimes the standard rules do not work, especially in cases where the task is to achieve a non-standard effect, for example, changing proportions in order to emphasize one part of the body, often legs.
-And if, on the contrary, shoot from top to bottom, then the result of a cartoon will be achieved, that is, a comical increase in the head with a small torso.
-The main thing is to show the idea during the experiment, and not just make fun, otherwise people will think that the reason is the author’s inexperience.
+But sometimes, the standard rules do not work, especially in cases where the task is to achieve a non-standard effect, for example, changing proportions to emphasize one part of the body, often legs.
+And if, on the contrary, shoot from top to bottom, then the result of a cartoon will be achieved.
+That is a comical increase in the head with a small torso.
+The main thing is to show the idea during the experiment and not just make fun; otherwise, people will think that the reason is the author’s inexperience.

 What It Means to Form A Composition in Portraits

-Often, amateur shots differ from professional ones in that the model is always exactly in the center.
-In fact, sometimes you need to shift the foreground a little to the side.
-This allows you to better emphasize the background, which works especially well for outdoor photography, when there is an alley of trees, a building, landmark or other object in the back.
+Often, amateur shots differ from professional ones in that the model is always precisely in the center.
+Sometimes you need to shift the foreground a little to the side.
+It allows you to emphasize the background, which works exceptionally well for outdoor photography when there is an alley of trees, a building, a landmark, or other objects in the back.

-Until now, there are disagreements between what equipment should be – mirror or digital, however, most experts are the owners of “DSLRs”.
+There are disagreements between what equipment should be – mirror or digital; however, most experts are the owners of “DSLRs.”
 They have advantages:

 - The speed of work.